srt199/Cstress/README.md

 Summary: Connection to a server set in localhost, listening to port 5008.
 Mode: realistic.
 1000 concurrent connections.
 It sends chunks of 5000 bytes through every connection during a period of 300 seconds.
 (In an unsynchronized manner to do it a bit more realistic) Answer expected from server: received.
 Delimiter: **---//---**

-###Things that may be improved:
+##Things that may be improved:

 I know that a lot of things may be improved (this is basically a project born out of a need to do specifically this kind of testing to a server, as soon as possible.), but some of them are:

-*1.Code clarity: For instance separating some common functions in subroutines (e.g. host connection)
+1. Code clarity: For instance separating some common functions in subroutines (e.g. host connection)

-*2.Time measurement performance: Improve the time measurement of the clients/server communication.
+2. Time measurement performance: Improve the time measurement of the clients/server communication.

-*3.Reliability when spawning more than 1000 connections (threads): It may be a system-dependent issue, but the reliability of the program certainly decreases after breaking the 1000 connections barrier.
+3. Reliability when spawning more than 1000 connections (threads): It may be a system-dependent issue, but the reliability of the program certainly decreases after breaking the 1000 connections barrier.

-###·Build instructions:
+##·Build instructions:

 ####-Possible requisites: